YanDawei101/WiFi_device_fingerprint/README.md

 |  Tenda AC1200 router   |   2    |  AP6、AP7  |2019AP6479 |
 |    Enjoy 1200 router   |   1    |     AP8    |     \     |

+Data contents
+---
+Dataset II contains three folders.
+The contents are similar to Dataset I.

 Codes:
 ---
+Use ``dataset2_preprocessing.m" for data analysis and phase extraction.

 Device_type_traffic
 ===
 Raw network traffic packets collected by Wireshark based on ASUS RT-AC86U with Bcm43466c0 chip when smart devices are connected to WiFi networks.

+Devices list is as follows:
+---
 Devices list is the same as Dataset II.

+Data contents
 ---
+Device_type_traffic contains network traffic packets of 19 devices in the process of connecting to WiFi networks.

 Codes
 ---
+Use ``device_type.m" for data analysis and traffic features extraction.